Dame Vera Lynn up for Classic Brits

 Dame Vera Lynn up for three Classic Brits

-Dame Vera Lynn has been nominated for three Classic Brits, as the ceremony returns from a five-year hiatus.
+Dame Vera Lynn has been nominated for the Classic Brits, as the ceremony returns from a five-year hiatus.

 The 101-year-old is up for best female and best album, and will also receive a lifetime achievement prize at the show.